mfractor/mfractor.github.io/docs/xamarin-forms/data-triggers/analysis.md

-!!! quote "Verify the "
+!!! quote "Verifying the usage of triggers"

 ## Introduction